 The following beam direction set is utilized for conformance testing of requirements in clause 6.9.5.1 for BS type 1-H and BS type 1-O operating in band n104.
 The test beam directions are defined in table 4.9.3.2-1.

-Table 4.9.3.2-1: Test beam direction set for protection of FSS UL
+Table 4.9.3.2-1: Test beam direction set for all supported mechanical tilts for protection of FSS UL